 One in 10 business school alumni are entrepreneurs today, and there are plenty of success stories.
 Take, for example, Michael Bloomberg, who built his financial media empire after graduating from Harvard Business School.
 Or Taavet Hinrikus, the co-founder of disruptive money-transfer company TransferWise, who more recently got a business education at INSEAD.

 Some scoff at this, arguing that entrepreneurs are born rather than made.
-Elon Musk, the mercurial Silicon Valley entrepreneur, has even paid youngsters not to go to university and instead start a business, such is the scepticism of business education among some star founders.
+Elon Musk, the mercurial Silicon Valley entrepreneur, has even paid youngsters not to go to university and instead start a business, such is the skepticism of business education among some star founders.

 Even so, business schools have been keen to jump on this trend.
 Today, business schools all over the world, from USC’s Marshall School of Business to the National University of Singapore (NUS), offer masters programs in entrepreneurship and related courses.